-Email is a wonderful and yet underrated by many leaders tool.
-Its time management advantage is that it does not require simultaneous contact – you send mail in convenient time to you, your counterparty read it in a convenient time to him.
-It is much more convenient than telephone communication, which requires simultaneous presence of both communication partners.
+Email is wonderful and yet underrated by many leaders’ tools.
+Its time management advantage is that it does not require simultaneous contact – you send mail in appropriate time to you, your counterparty read it in a convenient time to him.
+It is much more convenient than telephone communication, which requires the simultaneous presence of both communication partners.
 So, it is better to use email for all non-urgent issues.

 Sometimes you need to check email more often, for example, if your head frequently sends emails with urgent tasks during the day.
 But even in such cases updating the email once an hour is enough.
 The question that can not wait an hour will be probably asked on the phone.

 To facilitate your work, set automatic sorting of the emails.
 Make separate folders for the key topics, projects or people, and configure automatic spreading of messages in these folders.

 It is strongly recommended to keep all the e-mails in several thematic folders.
 It often happens that all the emails are left in the “Inbox” folder.
 Clearing the “Inbox” is one of the key tasks.
 It can be made with the help of the system of folders “In Control”.
 The structure of these folders can be as follows:

 By establishing such system of control, you use the important advantage of the e-mail: the materialization of plans and arrangements.
 Human memory is a very flexible tool.
 If your plans and arrangements are confirmed by e-mail, it will be much easier to resolve any disputes.
 Therefore, even after discussion questions on the phone or face to face, it is highly recommended to confirm the key points by sending a short “check” letter with the main theses by e-mail.